 Ways to build credit

-1. Apply for a credit card and use it responsibly
+1. Apply for a credit card

+- Secured credit cards are a lot like traditional cards, with one main difference: They require a deposit.
+That money acts as collateral and is usually refundable.
 Beyond the deposit, secured cards function like traditional cards.
 And they often look much the same too.
 But keep in mind that credit limits on these cards may be lower, and they may not have rewards or bonuses.

 2. Become an authorized user